Admissions

 English Language Proficiency

 - The Test of English as a Foreign Language (TOEFL).
-Minimum acceptable score is 90 for the internet version, with a minimum of 23 in the speaking portion and no individual score below 20.
+The minimum acceptable score is 90, with a minimum of 23 in the speaking portion and with no individual score below 20 for the internet-based version.
 [Western's TOEFL ID is 0984].

-- The International English Language Testing Service (IELTS).
-Minimum acceptable score is 7 out of 9.
+- The International English Language Testing Service (IELTS Academic).
+The minimum acceptable score is 7 out of 9.
+The IELTS is offered in 6 test centres in the US and 3 in Canada.

 - February 1 - Fall Term